Tool Guide

 Best For

-Usually a strong fit for Abstractor and similar roles when the job depends on paper-heavy admin workflows.
+Usually a strong fit for Abstractor and similar roles when the job depends on desk and office workflows with repeated daily tasks.

 May Not Be Ideal For